Utility bill and energy assistance programs Illinois

 ComEd – The Rate Relief Program has a few main components.
 They include the Fresh Start, which is a federal government LIHEAP-approved program that space-heating customers may qualify for.
 These individuals will be able to participate in the Fresh Start Arrearage Reduction Program, which provides monthly credits on utility and energy bills of up to $150 a month for qualifying low to moderate income customers who begin and who continue to pay their electric bills on time each month.

 ComEd - The resources listed above are just some of the assistance programs offered to low income, senior and struggling customers.
 Several other financial assistance and weatherization programs operate across Illinois.
+There are several utility and heating bill assistance programs offered by ComEd, including the Residential Special Hardship Program, the Helps Activated Military Personnel (CHAMP), Fresh Start, the CARE Program, and last, but not least, the ComEd CARE Power-Up Contribution Program.
 Learn more on energy assistance from ComEd.

 Illinois Supplemental Low-Income Energy Assistance Fund (SLEAF) – This is a statewide program that is mandated by law.
 The funding goes for low-income bill payment assistance and funds are used to supplement the state of Illinois weatherization program.
 The LIHEAP program makes payments and grants from the fund directly to utilities.
 SLEAF funds and cash assistance may be used only for providing financial assistance and grants to low-income customers of the utilities that assess the surcharge of the customer’s account.

 Mid-American Energy Company – The I CARE program may be able to assist those families and individuals who are unemployed, who may be living on fixed or low incomes or experiencing a family crisis by helping them pay their home utility or heating bills or making their homes more energy efficient.
 Various conservation measures are allowed as well.
 To qualify for help, customers must also meet the state of Illinois LIHEAP guidelines.
 Call 1-888-427-5632.
 Or click here for more details on other financial resources from the Mid-American Energy Company.